Photos taken in December 2015 in the Germanisches Nationalmuseum, Nuremberg.

 Publication Name: NESAT XII.
 The North European Symposium of Archaeological Textiles 21st-24th May 2014 in Hallstatt, Austria.
 Archaeolingua 33 (Budapest 2015), 51-66.

 - Mining for Textiles – Textiles for Mining.
 Preliminary Report on Textiles from Gold Mining Sites in Austria.
 Publication Name: NESAT XII.
-The North European Symposium of Archaeological Textiles 21st-24th May 2014 in Hallstatt, Austria.
+The North European Symposium of Archaeological Textiles 21st-24th May 2014 in Hallstatt associated with Austria.
 Archaeolingua 33 (Budapest 2015), 25-42.

 - DRGENS SN WIR VS NVT SCHAME – No Shame in Braiding.
 15th Century Fingerloop Braids from Lengberg Castle.
 In: Estonian Journal of Archaeology 18/2, 2014